xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

       Run `lspci` on the Linux OS, and look for entries about Intel HD Graphics or NVIDIA.

       - If the dGPU starts with `3D Controller`, you have the first Optimus scheme (iGPU connected to monitor).
-      - If the dGPU starts with `VGA Controller`, and there is a `HD Graphics` GPU, you have the second Optimus scheme (switching between two GPUs).
+      - If the dGPU starts with `VGA Controller`, and there is an `HD Graphics` GPU, you have the second Optimus scheme (switching between two GPUs).
       - If the dGPU starts with `VGA Controller`, and there is no `HD Graphics` GPU, you have the last scheme without iGPU.

 My Environment
 --------------

-When writing this post I'm using this laptop and OS;
+When writing this post, I'm using this laptop and OS;

 - Lenovo Legion R720-15IKBN (i7-7700HQ, GTX1050)
-  - The first Optimus MUXless scheme, with the iGPU connected to monitor.
+  - The first Optimus MUXless scheme, with the iGPU connected to the monitor.
 - Host OS is Arch Linux, up to date when writing this article
 - QEMU hypervisor with Libvirt and Virt-Manager for graphical management
 - Windows 10 LTSC 2019 in VM